skdamico/ruby-rails-jumpstart/02_web/03_webby/README.md

 Advanced:

+* For Twitter, format tweet HTML using the JS library from https://github.com/twitter/twitter-text-js
 * Add a 'nuke' interface that deletes all data in the app
 * Add a User model (with name, email, and password) and a 'create new user' and 'list users' interface in the app